Hot nights in the Charlottes

 I am still waiting for it.

-Barry's Response - Thanks Jennifer.
-Even that part of Canada has winter as well; just wait for it.
-The winters there are not as cold as they are elsewhere in the country, but they are wetter.
+Barry's Response - Thank you, Jennifer.
+That part of Canada has winter too; just wait.
+The winters there aren't as cold, but they're wetter.